 10 bright ideas for your bathroom

 Opt for blinds and louvres which offer privacy and the flexibility to adjust the level of light entering the bathroom.
 Luxaflex ‘Silhouette’ shades come in a variety of translucent and block-out fabrics.
-“The shades feature fabric vanes suspended between two sheer fabric facings, which can be opened for a full, soft focus view, closed for privacy or tilted for light control,” explains Luxaflex’s Jenny Brown.4.
-Bathroom finishes
+“The shades feature fabric vanes suspended between two sheer fabric facings, which can be opened for a full, soft focus view, closed for privacy or tilted for light control,” explains Luxaflex’s Jenny Brown.

 Bathroom finishes play a key role – the reflective qualities of tiles and mirrors work wonders in maximising and dispersing light.
 “When selecting tiles and paint, consider light neutral tones, which will reflect rather than absorb light, and keep surfaces streamlined,” advises Vicki Poulter of Designing Women.
-Perspex canisters, shelving and furniture pieces add fluidity and transparency, making them a great choice in the bathroom.5.
-Natural light
+Perspex canisters, shelving and furniture pieces add fluidity and transparency, making them a great choice in the bathroom.